cjalmeida/gamma-config/docs/environment.md

 # Environment specific configuration

-By default `gamma-config` only load the YAML files _in the root of the config folder_.
+By default `gamma-config` only loads the YAML files _in the root of the config folder_.
 Loading YAML files in subfolders is controlled by the `include_subfolders` entry in the `config/00-meta.yaml` file.